 Limitations and Criticisms

 Critics argue that impact factors oversimplify the complex landscape of scholarly communication.
 They fail to account for the quality of individual articles, the self-citation practices of journals, or the delayed recognition of notable work.
-Beyond that, the "impact" in impact factor is narrowly defined: it measures citations, not societal or economic impact.
+Worth adding, the "impact" in impact factor is narrowly defined: it measures citations, not societal or economic impact.
 A paper with transformative industrial applications might still languish in a low-impact journal if it isn’t widely cited in academic literature.

 Alternative Metrics and the Future